 Students are expected to attend every class meeting.
 Lectures will cover material not included in the readings and expand on the assigned texts.
-While all required lecture material will be recorded and available asynchronously, discussion-based and student directed material may not be recorded to protect students' privacy and encourage participation.
 Class meetings will provide an important opportunity to expand, connect, process, and discuss material that will only be fully available to those who attend class.